Growing and controlling Ajuga reptans

 Where to grow Ajuga reptans

 This useful and attractive plant is a great pick for edging borders or paths, softening the edge of a container or covering tricky areas of ground in shady spots.
-It will form a mat, creating a carpet of evergreen leaves.
+It will form a carpet of evergreen leaves.
 It will grow in partial shade so it's also a good choice for adding interest underneath shrubs or trees.
-Plant Ajuga reptans and cultivars in moist soil.
-Choose a spot grown in sun or partial shade, but avoid full sun as it may scorch the leaves.
+Plant Ajuga reptans in reasonably moist soil.
+Choose a spot grown in sun or partial shade, but avoid full sun as this may scorch the leaves and dry the plant out.

 How to plant Ajuga reptans

 This hardy perennial can be planted any time of year, especially if it’s being used in a pot, but the best time to plant is in spring or autumn, when the soil is warm and moist.
 This gives the plant time to establish and put down roots before the weather gets too hot.
-Dig a hole in your border to the same depth of the pot your plant came in.
-Tip your plant carefully out of its pot and place it in the hole, making sure that the crown (where the stems join roots) is level with the surface of the soil.
+Dig a hole to the same depth of the pot your plant came in.
+Tip your plant carefully out of its pot, tease out any winding roots, and place it in the hole, making sure that the crown (where the stems join roots) is level with the surface of the soil.
 Fill in with soil around the plant and firm it in well with your hands.
 Water well after planting.

 How to care for Ajuga reptans